javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 1. We'll see how to make an objects treat `__proto__` as a regular property in the chapter [](info:prototype-methods).
 2. There's also study another data structure [Map](info:map-set) in the chapter <info:map-set>, which supports arbitrary keys.

-## Property existance test, "in" operator
+## Property existence test, "in" operator

 A notable objects feature is that it's possible to access any property.
 There will be no error if the property doesn't exist!
 Accessing a non-existing property just returns `undefined`.
 It provides a very common way to test whether the property exists -- to get it and compare vs undefined: